Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

-# gurobi_testcases
+# Gurobi_testcases

 # Gurobi Knapsack Problem Examples

-This repository provides three separate examples of solving a simple knapsack problem using Gurobi.
-Each example uses a different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API.
+This repository provides three separate examples for a simple knapsack problem using Gurobi.
+There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API.

 ## Prerequisites